fuse-box/fuse-box/website/versioned_docs/version-4.0.0/development/webworkers.md

 Workers are a means of multi-threading in javascript.
 Because javascript is single-threaded, workers must act as a _totally separate context_.
 The following is the problem set which FuseBox works through:

-1. Workers never have acess to the `window` object
+1. Workers never have access to the `window` object
 2. Each worker must have its own bundle
 3. All paths to workers must be overwritten to instead point to the workers' bundle.